TypoxCat/uni_coutdown/readme.md

+HI!
+I am coding everyday until college start.
+In this project i mainly use python to learn new things.
+This project contains varies project such as:
+- Desktop app
+- Menubar app (Mac)
+- Web Scraping
+- Data Visualisation

+Personal notes:
-to run venv in terminal do this
+- to run venv in terminal do this
 $source .venv/bin/activate

-Notes:
-- tkinter is installed with brew because it cannot be installed with pip (idk why) but can still run in venv

-What I learned:
-1_Random_Quote
-- tkinker